What are nuts?

 1. Rich in protective antioxidants

-Nuts contain compounds called polyphenols which have a protective effect in the body – they do so by helping to neutralise unstable molecules called free radicals which can cause damage.
+Nuts contain plant defence chemicals called polyphenols which have a protective effect in the body – they do so by helping to neutralise unstable molecules called free radicals, that can cause damage.

 A study looking at the protective effect of walnuts and almonds suggested their polyphenol content increased antioxidant capacity which in turn helped to protect cells from damage.